pangrus/Playing_ATtiny/README.md

 # Make noise with ATtiny
-Material for a workshop on sound generation using the ATtiny85 MCU
+Sound generation using the ATtiny85 MCU